 External beam radiation therapy is given as a series of equally divided doses over a prolonged period of time.
 This method increases the lethal effects of the radiation on cancer cells while decreasing the toxic effects on normal cells.
 Toxic effects are decreased because normal cells can repair themselves quickly between doses while cancer cells cannot.
 Typically, a person receives daily doses of radiation over a period of 6 to 8 weeks.
 To ensure that the same area is treated each time, the person is precisely positioned using foam casts or other devices.

-Uses for Radiation Therapy for Cancer
+Uses for Radiation Therapy

 Side Effects of Radiation Therapy

 Radiation can damage normal tissues near the tumor.
 Side effects depend on how large an area is being treated, what dose is given, and how close the tumor is to sensitive tissues.
 Sensitive tissues are those in which cells normally divide rapidly, such as skin, bone marrow, hair follicles, and the lining of the mouth, esophagus, and intestine.
 Radiation can also damage the ovaries or testes.
-Doctors try to accurately target the radiation therapy to prevent excessive damage to normal cells.
+Doctors try to accurately target the radiation therapy to prevent damaging normal cells.

 Side effects depend on the area receiving radiation and may include